randrews/dovetail/src/README.md

 - Present the 'Pizza Type' in another fashion than a dropdown
 - Capture an additional required field 'Phone Number' from the user.
   - Phone number should be implemented as a micro type
-  - using a Html Convention present the phone number as a series of three boxes
+  - using a Html Convention present the phone number as a series of three boxes on edit
+  - using a Html Convention (not ToString) present the phone number in the form '(xxx) xxx-xxxx'
 - Add a route to display a list of current orders in the system
 - Do something to impress us (code related please -- no videos of you juggling chainsaws or anything like that)
 - You MUST support: IE8 and later, FireFox (latest), and Chrome (latest)